thesohelshaikh/JavaChatApplication/README.md

 # JavaChatApplication
-This is a simple chat application which utilize Java Sockets.
+This is a simple chat application which utilizes Java Sockets.